 Best for: Mid-market organizations connecting strategy to OKRs and KPIs

-Perdoo connects strategic vision to quarterly OKRs and KPIs through a visual strategy map.
+Perdoo connects strategic management to quarterly OKRs and KPIs through a visual strategy map.
 Every team's objectives connect upward to company priorities — making misalignment visible before it becomes a missed quarter.

 The Kudos feature maintains engagement mid-cycle when motivation typically dips.
 The strategy map gives leadership a clear alignment view without a dedicated meeting.